Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Simulation studies

+In terms of computational time, the BART-based models have the longest runtimes, as expected.
+There is a negligible difference in runtime between ZANIM-BART and ZANIM-LN-BART and their corresponding special cases without structural zero components (ML-BART and MLN-BART, respectively).
+The regression-based models, DM-reg and ZANIDM-reg, generally have shorter runtimes.
+However, as discussed above, they perform poorly across all evaluation metrics.
+Similarly, MLN-GP has the fastest runtime for small sample sizes $(n=200)$, but fails to recover both $\theta_{ij}$ and $\vartheta_{ij}$, exhibiting particularly large $\operatorname{KL}(\bm{\theta})$ values relative to our proposed models.
+Moreover, its runtime grows substantially as the sample size increases.
+For the most challenging setting with $n=1000$ and $d=40$, its runtime becomes comparable to ZANIM-BART and ZANIM-LN-BART, due to the computational demands associated with the use of the GP prior.

+We further examine the estimation performance of the methods under an experiment where the counts are simulated from the ZANIM-LN distribution.
+The results are detailed in Supplementary Material \ref{supp:add_simstudy2}.
+Briefly, ZANIM-LN-BART performs better than ZANIM-BART in recovering $\theta_{ij}$, as expected.
+The relative performance of the competing methods was quite similar to the results presented in \autoref{tab:summary_sim_2__zanidm}, albeit with slightly worse metrics due to the additional random effects induced by the ZANIM-LN DGP.

 Overall, our simulation studies suggest that the established practical benefits of the standard BART model extend to our use of BART as a nonparametric prior in the ZANIM-BART and ZANIM-LN-BART models.
-In particular, the simulation results demonstrate that the BART prior is effective in recovering unknown smooth functions and low-order interactions.
-Moreover, despite the ability of ZIDM-reg model to accommodate structural zeros and overdispersion, it is fundamentally limited by its parametric linear regression assumptions.
-Indeed, its poor overall performance highlights the importance of simultaneously accounting for nonlinearities, interaction effects, and zero-inflation, as we do in our models.
+In particular, the simulation results demonstrate that the both models effectively recover unknown smooth functions and low-order interaction effects on the population-level count probabilities as well as the structural zero probabilities across a range of scenarios.
+Additionally, when the data are generated without structural zeros, our proposed models yields results comparable to those of their corresponding special cases, ML-BART and MLN-BART, indicating that they do not introduce bias when structural zeros are absent.
+Despite the ability of ZANIDM-reg to accommodate structural zeros and overdispersion, it is fundamentally limited by the need to correctly specify the functional form, as it relies on parametric linear regression assumptions.
+While the MLN-GP model can capture complex relationships without pre-specification, due to its GP prior, we show that it performs poorly when structural zeros are present in the data.
+Furthermore, its runtime scalability becomes similar to our models for large sample sizes.
+Indeed, the overall performance of existing approaches highlights the importance of simultaneously accounting for nonlinearities, interaction effects, overdispersion, and explicit modelling of structural zeros, as we do in our models.